-Course outline: Celestial mechanics; Radiation laws; blackbody radiation, Planck function and approximations; Magnitudes; The hydrogen atom; Stellar spectroscopy; Stellar evolution and remnants; Special relativity; The Earth-Moon system; The Solar system; Extrasolar planets; Stellar motions; The Milky Way and other galaxies; The extragalactic distance scale; Large scale structure; Newtonian cosmology.
+Course outline: This course presents an introduction to the theoretical aspects of modern astrophysics.
+The key objective is to illustrate the application of physical laws in an astronomical context and to explain how we know what we do about the universe and its constituents.
+Subject matter broached includes: Celestial mechanics; radiation laws; blackbody radiation, Planck function and approximations; magnitudes; the hydrogen atom; stellar spectroscopy; stellar evolution and remnants; special relativity; the Earth-Moon system; the Solar system; extrasolar planets; stellar motions; the Milky Way and other galaxies; the extragalactic distance scale; large scale structure; Newtonian cosmology.

 Course textbook: To be advised.

 Tutorials: Ten compulsory tutorial/practical sessions over the year, Wednesday, 14h00 - 17h00.

 Practicals: One virtual observatory project, by arrangement; one essay and one presentation.
 One field trip to the South African Astronomical Observatory, Sutherland.